dreamineering/business-administration/docs/business-fundamentals/finances/create-a-cashflow-forecast.md

 ## Approach

+Improve your [excel skills](https://edu.gcfglobal.org/en/excel2016/) if needed.

-1. Replace items in brackets
+1. Replace items in the {brackets} with people in your organisation
 2. Change Currency as required

 If you are looking to employ new staff, use a convention to create a placeholder name such as _Graduate Physio_ until the recruitment hole has been fulfilled.